thecoshman/pir-8/ISA.md

 101 | JMZL | Zero OR NOT Greater than flag
 110 | JMPL | NOT Zero AND NOT Greater than flag (i.e. less than) 111 | JUMP | Unconditional Jump (always jumps)

+## MADR - ADR Register Manipulation

+The ADR register is a 16-bit register, it's value can be set/read to the general purpose registers.
+The registers A and B are paired, as are the registers C and D.
+Although still two distinct bytes, the B and D registers should be considered the more significant byte whilst A and C registers the lesser; the more significant byte will be stored at the lower address in the stack, the pair of registers are big-endian.

+These ADR manipulation operations are of pattern `0000 10DR`.
+The D bit indicates the direction; 0 for write-to and 1 for read-from the ADR register.
+The R bit indicates the register pair; 0 for A & B and 1 for C & D.